mgavinr/ardhome/docs/COMPONENTS.md

 * Power
 ```
 P = IV
+P = IIR
 watts = amps * voltage
 miliwatts = miliamps * voltage

 For a transistor the voltage is the voltage dropped across the collector-emitter which is usually 0.2v.
 An example for 200mA of current, that is 40 miliwatts of power.

+For a mosfet the R is RDSon and the current is whatever your circuit load will draw.
+For example a moter 1A, that is 35miliohm is 35miliwatts.

+P dissaption = (max temp - ambient) / (per watt coeff)
+P dissaption = 175 - 25 / 62.5 = 2.4 watts
 ```

 Transisters